 With the death of notorious proxy-murderer Charles Manson, the word cult is again being used to describe Manson and his band of hippy ‘followers.'
 Manson is seen as the charismatic leader of 'The Family:' a figure that was able to, with just the power of his mind- control tactics, convince his followers to commit several ritual murders on his behalf.
-In fact, this year is full of cult-talk, with the popularity of American Horror Story: Cult, and several new podcasts detailing the mass suicide of Heaven's Gate in 1997.
+In fact, pop culture is full of cult-talk, with the popularity of American Horror Story: Cult, and several podcasts detailing the mass suicide of Heaven's Gate in 1997.
 Leah Remini's anti-Scientology show Scientology and the Aftermath has also been exposing weekly the abuses within one of the most massive and bizarre cults in the world.

 “The reality is that there’s just dozens and dozens and hundreds if not thousands of these groups around in our country and everywhere else in the world.
 Sometimes they’re dangerous, and sometimes they’re not.
 But they definitely flourish,” said Janja Lalich, who is a professor of sociology at California State University.

 Cult.
 We throw this word around a lot, and oftentimes we are right to do so.
 But how do experts in the areas of psychology and sociology define what is and is not a cult?
 They don’t always look like the Manson family; they come in many different forms.
 Let’s explore.

 What the the official qualities of a cult?

 According to CultResearch.org, there are four dimensions that are seen in all cults:

 1. Charismatic leader: The charismatic leader is the originator of the group.
 Charismatic leaders are people who are great manipulators, they’re charming.
 They know how to read people.
 They come along and offer a message that is going to resonate with somebody.
 Once they get a few followers that’s all they need and then those people go out, recruit more and they build up an aura around the leader.